GandhiNN/gandhinn.github.io/_posts/2025-07-16-docker-pull-and-self-signed-certificate.md

 {% endhighlight %}

 # How Docker Pull Works
 By default, Docker does not trust an insecure registry without a valid signed certificate.
-When you are working behind a corporate network, usually there will be a transparent proxy intercepting all HTTPS traffic and replaces the certificate with their own. .
-Sometimes, this certificate is not known by the third-party registries.
+When you are working behind a corporate network, usually there will be a transparent proxy intercepting all HTTPS traffic and replaces the certificate with their own.
+Sometimes this certificate is not known by the third-party registries.
 Hence, the error mentioning the usage of "self-signed certificate" as shown above.

 When you are pulling the latest version of an image from a Docker registry by executing `docker pull cargo-lambda`, then Docker daemon will do the following: